 By: J. Chevont’e Alexander

-In 2012, viagra 100mg Richmond, physician Virginia was ranked as the second most obese city in the country with 29.4 percent of the population weighing in as obese, according to the Gallup survey.
+In 2012, Richmond, Virginia was ranked as the second most obese city in the country with 29.4 percent of the population weighing in as obese, according to the Gallup survey.
 So, the national organization Black Girls RUN! is “running” to the capital city to help curb the growing obesity and overweight numbers in the community.
 Richmond is the fourth stop on the Black Girls RUN!
 Preserve the Sexy tour, sponsored by ESSENCE magazine.
 The Preserve the Sexy Tour started in January 2013, and is traveling to cities in the United States that the Centers for Disease Control consider the “Stroke Belt”.
 These cities have some of the highest obesity rates in the nation.
 Black Girls RUN! will be hosting one-day health and fitness clinics about being healthy, being active, and preserving the sexy.

 “The rate of adults and children diagnosed as overweight or obese are staggering.
 It will take a collaborative effort from the community to build a healthier community,” said Ashley Hicks, co-founder of Black Girls RUN!.

 The Richmond tour stop will be held on Saturday, March 16, 2013 at the Imani Catering – Conference Center located at 1506 Hull Street in Richmond, adjacent to First Baptist Church of South Richmond.